Framycetin sulfate (fra-me-see-tin sul-fate), Gramicidin (grammy-sigh-din), Dexamethasone

 Things you must do

 Use Otodex only in the ear unless your doctor advises differently.
-Contact your doctor promptly if:
+Contact your doctor

 your condition worsens during treatment